1. One of the larger Sumerian cities may have had 80,000 residents.

 4. The Sumerians were famously fond of beer.

-Along with inventing writing, the wheel, the plow, law codes and literature, the Sumerians are also remembered as some of history’s original brewers.
+Along with inventing writing, the plow, law codes and literature, the Sumerians are also remembered as some of history’s original brewers.
 Archaeologists have found evidence of Mesopotamian beer-making dating back to the fourth millennium B.C.
 The brewing techniques they used are still a mystery, but their preferred ale seems to have been a barley-based concoction so thick that it had to be sipped through a special kind of filtration straw.
 The Sumerians prized their beer for its nutrient-rich ingredients and hailed it as the key to a “joyful heart and a contented liver.”
 There was even a Sumerian goddess of brewing called “Ninkasi,” who is celebrated in a famous hymn as the “one who waters the malt set on the ground.”

 5. Cuneiform writing was used for over 3,000 years.